How to Safely Visit Older Relatives During the Coronavirus Pandemic

 And, again, don’t forget about the six-foot distance and masks to help ensure as safe an environment as possible.

-“It’s still a visit but a different visit where the solid core guidelines of frequent hand washing, hand sanitization with alcohol-based preps, social distancing of at least six feet away and wearing masks, I think, are absolutely key,” said Dr. Hashmi.
+“It’s still a visit, but a different visit where the solid core guidelines of vaccination, frequent hand washing, social distancing and wearing masks are absolutely key,” said Dr. Hashmi.